XuShenLZ/dataMPC_parking/README.md

 ### 08/21/2020
 1. Added the safety controller (Ed)
 2. Rewrite all controllers in classdef. `MpcController` is the base class, and `HppController`, `NivController`, `HPPobcaController` are subclasses.
-3. Added the up and bottom constraints into `HPPobcaController`.
-And we can choose to be simple state constraints (fast but coarse) or OBCA constraints (slow but exact).
+3. Added the up and bottom constraints into `MpcController`.

 ### 08/18/2020
 1. Added `ref_v` for tracking.
 The score will only discount the `ref_v`, instead of `ref_x`.